S1.E5.Shoe_Horn

 “Nope.
 Because I still don’t need advice from an eleven-year-old.”

-“I just don’t want you spazzing out on me again while we’re here.”
+“I just don’t want you freaking out on me again while we’re here.”

 “I won’t.
 Jace, I run on a high-octane, low-sleep train of thought.
-It’s how I keep my, um, troubles at bay.
-If a moment comes when I stop, and I have nothing to talk or think about, a lot of… crap catches up with me.
+It’s how I keep my troubles at bay.
+If a moment comes when I stop, and I have nothing to talk or think about, a lot of crap can catch up with me.
 Don’t pretend you’re not kind of the same way.
-You definitely also have issues.
-And it’s not something I like bringing up.”
+You ‘definitely’ also have issues.
+And they’re not something I enjoy bringing up.”

-Jace went back to looking out the window.
+Jace stared out his window.
 “We’ve talked enough about me.”

 “Yeah.
 I’m getting tired of it, too.”

-Wes soon turned into the largest shopping plaza in the city, a brown brick behemoth that had round corners, was surrounded by a parking lot, and hosted about two dozen stores, a few of them large retail chains.
+After a few minutes, Wes turned into the largest shopping plaza in the city: a parking lot-surrounded brown brick behemoth that had round corners and hosted about two dozen stores, a few of which belonged to large retail chains.
 In the present, it always seemed to draw more people than the mall, which could be nearly empty some days.

-Once inside, Jace looked around at the place, with thin aisles and shelves and walls filled to the brim with videotapes, VCRs, and their cleaner products.
-Far past the security gate, in the back right corner, was a large section dedicated to video games.
-In the left corner was a closed off “room” with walls made of shelving and a “door” made out of hanging beads.
-He watched as a guy looked around suspiciously before going in.
+Once inside, Jace looked around at a place of narrow aisles, and shelves and walls filled to the brim with videotapes, VCRs, and their cleaner products.
+In the back right corner, far past the security gate, was a large section dedicated to video games.
+On the opposite side was a closed off “room” with walls made of shelving and a hanging beads “door.”
+He watched as a shady guy looked around suspiciously before going in.

 “What’s back there?”
 Jace asked, pointing in the room’s general direction.

 “Oh.
 Uh, that’s where the really boring adult movies are.
-Like, you know, uh… documentaries about chess players and C-SPAN recordings.”
+Like, you know, um… documentaries about chess players and C-SPAN recordings.”

 Wes rubbed his neck.
 “Anyway, this place is like a record or comic book store; I always got that vibe.
 I have to register a card, so go explore.
 Don’t talk to any hipsters.”

 There were at least fifty people inside, many of them college-aged.
-But the one who stood out the most was the lone employee behind the counter, currently debating with a pair of movie nerds on how some version of some movie on some videotape compared to its theatrical release.
-He had long, surfer dude hair and was puffing a cigarette between sentences—Jace had never seen someone smoking on the job before.
+But the one who stood out the most was the lone employee behind the counter, currently debating with a pair of film nerds on how a version of some movie on some videotape compared to its theatrical release.
+He had long, surfer dude hair and puffed on a cigarette between sentences—Jace had never seen someone smoking on the job before.

 “Really is a wonder how this place was never shut down by the health or fire department…” Wes murmured and went up to get the guy’s attention.

-When he started looking around, Jace noticed that every tape had been moved into a plastic case, with the cover and back from the original box cut off and inserted into the clear sleeves.
-Spines only had the title, typed along with a Video Klub logo.
+Once he began browsing, Jace quickly noticed that every tape had been moved to a plastic case, with the cover and back from the original box cut off and inserted into the clear sleeves.
+Spines only had the title, typed on labels, along with a Video Klub logo.

-He went past the small section of early dubbed anime releases, currently called “Japanimation”, and entered an aisle’s large selection of family and kid movies.
+He went past the small section of early dubbed anime releases, currently called “Japanimation,” and entered an aisle with a big selection of family and kid movies.
 Aside from the swathes of Disney films and “best of” episodes of 80s cartoons like Care Bears and Transformers, there were more obscure releases like the overly cute Scamper the Penguin, samples from the single season of the animated James Bond Jr., and the For Better or For Worse and Monster in my Pocket specials.
-There were even duplicates of some cassettes.
+There were even extra copies of some cassettes.

-But the few other kids in the store, all of them with their parents and a little younger than Jace, were only really enamored by the colorful cover art of Nintendo, Super Nintendo, and Sega games.
-Jace investigated the corner, hoping a little to maybe get a jump on his uncle and choose some games that he thought looked interesting.
-He also quickly found a very small collection of cartridges labeled with the brand “Atari”, which he had never heard of before, as Wes had never mentioned such a system.
+But the few other kids in the store, all of them with their parents and a little younger than Jace, were really only entranced by the colorful cover art of Nintendo, Super Nintendo, and Sega games.
+Jace investigated the corner, hoping to maybe get a head start on Wes by choosing some games that he thought looked interesting.
+He also quickly found a very small library of cartridges labeled for an “Atari” console, which he had never heard of before, as Wes had never mentioned such a system.

-“Really…” he muttered.
+“Really…?” he muttered.
 “Great.
-I’ll have to make gloves out of my underwear.”
+Guess I have to make underwear gloves again.”

 Realizing that he was talking to himself, he looked around to make sure no one was nearby, and then moved onto the horror aisle.
-He wasn’t big on the genre and had seen very few, but for some reason, he had a macabre interest in their cover art.
+He wasn’t big on the genre and had seen very few films, but for some reason, he had a macabre interest in their cover art.

-“You done, dude?” the chilled employee asked Wes, who was eyeing his nephew for a moment as he investigated some slasher films.
-“With your, uh, paperwork?”
+“You done, dude?” the overly-chill employee asked Wes, who had been eyeing Jace for a moment as the kid investigated some slasher films.
+“With your, uh, details?”

-“Y-yeah.
-Uh, Scott,” he replied, reading off his nametag as Beastie Boys music played behind him on his stereo.
-“So… how long have you worked here?”
+“Y-yeah,” he replied, and read off his nametag as Beastie Boys music played behind him on his personal stereo.
+“So, Scott, how long have you worked here?”

 “You know.
 A few years.
-Beats my old job.”
+Beats my old job.
+That one sucked.”

 “You got some big life plans?
 I just get the feeling that you… won’t be here for much longer.
 Like, in a good way.
-Because you moved onto bigger things.”
+Because you’ll move onto bigger things.”

 “I dunno,” Scott said with a laugh.
 “I don’t plan that far ahead.”

-“Uhh… well…” Scott took a long puff of his cigarette, which Wes was pretty sure he shouldn’t be smoking.
-“Like, my boss kind of has this waiting period on consoles, because people kept, like… not bringing them back.”
+“Uhh, well…” Scott took a long drag on his cigarette, which Wes was pretty sure he shouldn’t have been smoking.
+“Like, my boss kind of has this waiting period on consoles, because people kept, like… not bringing them back, for some reason?”

 “That’s called stealing.
 Scott.”